Six outcomes for our State

 Our regional transport system will be flexible, personalised and responsive to customer needs with accessible options for all.

-This vision is achieved through the creation of 3 cities within Greater Sydney: The Eastern Harbour City, in today’s CBD, the Central River City in Parramatta and the Western Parklands City, near the Western Sydney Airport.
+This vision is achieved through the creation of three cities within Greater Sydney: The Eastern Harbour City, in today’s CBD; the Central River City in Parramatta; and the Western Parklands City, near the Western Sydney Airport.

-A flagship initiative in Future Transport is the ssignificant development of the mass transport network supporting Greater Sydney.
-Over the 40 year period, proposed new projects for investigation could potentially increase the reach of the rail network by 49%, deliver a 23% increase in the number of stations, and develop major new fast corridors connecting parts of the city .
+A flagship initiative in the Future Transport 2056 Strategy is the significant development of the mass transport network supporting Greater Sydney.
+Over the 40 year period, proposed new projects for investigation could potentially increase the reach of the rail network by 49%, deliver a 23% increase in the number of stations, and develop major new fast corridors connecting parts of the city.

-Mobility constraints are experienced by many in NSW, and for different reasons.
+Mobility constraints are experienced by many in NSW for a variety of different reasons.
 Some groups and communities have limited transport options available to them or find it more difficult to access available services due to their age, physical disability, low income, geographical location, cultural or language barriers, or a combination of factors.
 These factors constrain people’s mobility and limit their participation in work, education, as well as in civic, social and leisure activities.

 Improving the responsiveness of transport services to the needs of customers with mobility constraints is a significant priority.
 Technology-enabled service models, the sharing economy, automated vehicles and new programs such as the NDIS or travel training in using public transport are an opportunity to rethink how we provide services to people who need transport assistance.